GenericMappingTools/gmt/INSTALL.md

 your search path for executables.
 For that, just run GMT-6.x.x.app once and follow the instructions at the end of the GMT splash screen.

-Note: The installer is always built for the latest macOS version only.
+**Note**: The installer is always built for the latest macOS version only, and works for macOS Sierra (10.12) or higher.

 ### Install via Homebrew